-The Coding Specialist is responsible for diagnosis and CPT coding within the various department billing offices.
+Responsible for diagnosis and CPT coding within the various department-billing offices.
 Will review or code charges for diagnosis and CPT for entry into the JHM and JHU/ PBS billing applications.
 This can be accomplished through an interface or manual charge entry for services performed at JHM practice sites.

 Gathers and verifies all information required to produce a clean claim including special billing procedures that may be defined by a payer or contract.